abd-elrahman-mohamed-anter/production-grade-eks-cluster-gp/tf/Readme.md

 ## Overview

-Production-grade AWS infrastructure built with Terraform and Kubernetes (EKS).
+AWS infrastructure built with Terraform and Kubernetes (EKS).
 Everything is defined as code and provisioned with a single `terraform apply` — no clicking through consoles, fully reproducible.

+The goal was to build something more than a basic VM deployment — automated provisioning with Terraform, containerized workloads on EKS, security scanning integrated into the cluster, and observability set up from day one.

 The setup runs across two Availability Zones inside a private/public subnet split.
 Worker nodes are never exposed to the internet — only the LoadBalancer service is.
 Three workloads run inside the cluster: the backend app, PostgreSQL on EBS persistent storage, and OWASP ZAP for dynamic security testing.
 All monitored via CloudWatch Container Insights.